SIE 525: Overview

 B. Course Materials

 - Note that this is a graduate course addressing information systems law, policy, and ethical issues for non-law students.
 As such, substantial time is spent on introductory legal concepts.
-The typical enrolled student is pursuing a graduate program in information systems, spatial informatics, computing/computer science, business administration, engineering, or another domain in which a knowledge of cyberlaw issues may be of value.
+The typical enrolled student is pursuing a graduate program in information systems, data science and engineering, spatial informatics, computing/computer science, business administration, engineering, or another domain in which a knowledge of cyberlaw issues may be of value.
 We will focus on overview books and sources for most of the readings rather than use the text of case law or legislation.

 - Course lectures will NOT correspond exactly with the readings.
 Keep up with the assignments regardless of the current topic being covered in the lectures.
 Additional reading materials may be made available and linked from the web syllabus over time.
 Location tracking and geographic data conflict examples are often used in this course to illustrate principles.